NaveenRshahi/Phi-Net/README.rst

 Phi-Net is a novel deep learning methodology for the joint estimation of the Interferometric Synthetic Aperture Radar (InSAR) phase and coherence.

+Phi-Net is trained using synthetic data obtained by an innovative strategy based on the theoretical modeling of the physics behind the SAR acquisition principle.
+This strategy allows the network to generalize the estimation problem with respect to (1) different noise levels, (2) the nature of the imaged target on the ground, and (3) the acquisition geometry.

 The code has been developed at the Microwaves and Radar Institute of the German Aerospace Center (DLR).
 Münchener Str.
 20, 82234 Weßling.